You are currently viewing Different Drive Caster Types and Uses

 Drive systems offer increased efficiency, higher productivity and fewer operator injuries.

-Replacing a regular caster with a motorized drive caster is the first major step in the direction of improving efficiency, increasing load capacity, and reducing operator injuries.
-The next major step is deciding what drive system is best suited for your work environment needs.
+Replacing a regular caster with a motorized DRIVE CASTER® is the first major step in improving efficiency, increasing load capacity, and reducing operator injuries.
+The next major step is deciding what drive system best suits your work environment needs.

 First, let’s address and define what is a drive system.
-A drive system is a motorized system that includes the drive wheel, caster rigs, and a motor.
+A motorised drive system includes the drive wheel, caster rigs, and a motor.
 The motor has a wiring connection to a battery and a logic controller.
-With the electrification of casters, moving heavier loads can be done with ease.
+With the electrification of casters, moving heavier loads can be easily done.

-Of the four main drive systems, we will begin with the breakdown of the Single Drive Caster.
-The single drive caster is in a fixed position, and velocity is controlled by speeding up or slowing down the drive wheel.
+Of the four main drive systems, we will begin with the breakdown of the Single DRIVE CASTER®.
+The Single DRIVE CASTER® is in a fixed position, and velocity is controlled by speeding up or slowing down the drive wheel.
 The system reads input from a single-axis joystick to develop a global speed command.
-For this product, steering is done manually through the operator.
+The operator does the steering manually for this product.

-In other words, pushing the joystick in positive Y-axis (forward) will make the structure move forward.
-Conversely, pulling back on the Y axis (backward) of the joystick will move the structure backward.
+In other words, pushing the joystick in the positive Y-axis (forward) will make the structure move forward.
+Conversely, pulling back on the joystick’s Y axis (backwards) will move the structure backwards.

-Of the four different drive systems, the single drive caster is the least expensive.
+The single-DRIVE CASTER® is the least expensive of the four different drive systems.
 It is also the easiest to learn to operate with a single-axis joystick.
 In addition, it is simple to install on existing carts.

-Unfortunately, the Single Drive Caster has minimal driving maneuverability due to the single-axis joystick.
-The limited maneuverability is not ideal for precise locations and limited space.
-The Single Drive Caster also has the lightest load capacity of the four systems.
+Unfortunately, the single-driver caster has minimal driving manoeuvrability due to the single-axis joystick.
+The limited manoeuvrability is not ideal for precise locations and limited space.
+The Single DRIVE CASTER® also has the lightest load capacity of the four systems.

-The Trike Drive System consists of two swivel casters and one drive caster attached to an L-shaped platform.
+The Trike Drive System consists of two swivel casters and one DRIVE CASTER® attached to an L-shaped platform.
 The Trike Drive platform can easily be placed underneath different carts to help ease movement around your work environment.
-Similar to the Single Drive System, the Trike Drive System operates with a single-axis joystick.
+Like the Single Drive System, the Trike Drive System operates with a single-axis joystick.

 Uses for the Trike Drive System.